 If you don’t want to bog down your site visitors with multiple pages they see on your home page; these can be placed on your site without links on the main navigation bar.
 Instead, add links to the service page or the contact page that navigate to your local landing pages.

 When someone lands on the location page via a local search, they will navigate to the main pages with just a click.
 You get the benefit of the location page, and the user receives a positive user experience while on your page.

 STEP 2Embrace General Directory Marketing

-Directory marketing refers to claiming and submitting completed profiles to online directories that have your business's name, address, and phone number (NAP), as well as descriptions and images when allowed.
-These completed profiles can be an essential part of building your local marketing strategy.
-General local directories of businesses in your area help you target people who live in that area and need what you have to offer.
+Directory marketing refers to claiming and submitting completed profiles to online directories with your business’s name, address, phone number (NAP), descriptions, and images when allowed.
+These completed profiles can be essential to building your local marketing strategy.
+General local directories of businesses in your area help you target people who live there and need what you offer.

 Completing multiple directory profiles may seem tedious and unimportant at first.
 Adding directory listings is undoubtedly not as flashy as creating a social media profile or adding location-specific landing pages to your website.
 However, it’s critical.
 If someone lands on a directory searching for your product and service and doesn’t find your business, you’ll lose them to your competitors.